 Introduction

 Knowledge of Soil Moisture (SM) is fundamental in several scientific fields, such as rainfall-runoff modelling, landslide forecasting, soil nutrient cycling processes, drought monitoring, and agriculture [1].
 In particular, the importance of having clear control over SM in agriculture is obvious.
 This has become even greater in recent years due to the climate changes that are increasingly affecting our world.
 In mid-latitude zones, the effects are visible as both long drought periods (and consequent yield reduction) or extremely intense and localised rainfall events, which could not only ruin a harvest but also lead to crisis when flooding risk occurs.
 In such a context, it is imperative to properly schedule irrigation practices, which rely on SM as a key variable determining the actual need for water of the crops.
 Nevertheless, managing irrigation systems could be complicated, especially if irrigation is managed through the help of channels deriving from bigger water bodies, like the Po Valley in Italy.
-Authorities are responsible for the management of wide networks of interconnected channels, whose flow is regulated by the movement of inline or lateral gates.
+Generally, land reclamation authorities are responsible for the management of wide networks of interconnected channels, whose flow is regulated by the movement of inline or lateral gates.
 Generally, a gate is open in order to move irrigation water towards a specific area, and it is closed in order to direct the flow elsewhere.
 Traditionally, gates are open or closed manually, but in recent years, an automation process has started, using the introduction of remotely controlled actuators for moving the gates [2][3].
 However, planning the manoeuvres still remains a complex task.
 Decision-makers often receive water requests from different stakeholders and must deal with conflicting objectives [4][5].
 Sometimes, the schedule of gate-opening and irrigation planning is inconsistent with the actual crop need or with the forthcoming weather conditions.
 In this context, a Decision Support System (DSS) could be helpful.
 DSSs are information systems supporting decision-making processes, usually including a software component, and are emerging as powerful tools in several water management contexts [6][7].
 It is proper to consider Power’s classification [8] and data-driven, knowledge-driven, and model-driven DSSs (or a mix of the three) for use in irrigation management and scheduling.

 The common feature of DSSs in the hydrological context is the collection of in-situ and remotely sensed variables describing the past and current status of the physical processes, and their elaboration aims to forecast their evolution so that decision-makers can act promptly.
 In this way, real innovative irrigation ‘smart grids’ can be realised.
 In a cultivated area, knowledge of SM may give an indication of crop status and help decision-makers decide whether to schedule irrigation or not.
 Thus, monitoring the values of SM and forecasting its evolution are among the primary features that should be implemented in a DSS aimed at optimally managing irrigation.

 SM can be monitored in several ways.
-The most efficient one is by direct in-situ measurements through specific sensor devices, such as TDR [9] or FDR probes [10].
+The most efficient one is by direct in-situ measurements through specific sensor devices, such as Time Domain Reflectometry (TDR) [9] or Frequency Domain Reflectometry (FDR) probes [10].
 However, at the time of writing, the actual diffusion of these sensors is quite limited, and this does not allow a reasonably uniform cover of the variable in extended areas [11].
 Paying the price of the lower accuracy and spatial resolution of the measurements, an alternative way of deriving water content information is by means of satellite data, thanks to recently developed Earth observation programmes [12].
 The great advantage in using satellite data is that they are easily accessible and also provide worldwide coverage.